-E-Customs Project: Huawei denies rumored lawsuit against FG
+E-Customs project: Huawei denies rumored lawsuit against FG

-One of the Special Purpose Vehicle (SPV) partners in the contentious $304 million E-Customs project, Huawei Technologies, has denied that it intends to sue the Nigerian government.
+One of the Special Purpose Vehicle (SPV) partners in the contentious $304 million e-Customs project, Huawei Technologies, has denied it intends to sue the Nigerian government.

 According to reports, Huawei will file a lawsuit against the Nigerian government in London next month because the Nigeria Customs Service (NCS) decided to engage a consortium led by a different company instead of government’s approved Bionica West Africa Limited.